docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 ## Configuring Service SSLs And Proxying HTTPS Requests

-Even though we opened the proxy port `443` and it is configured to forward traffic to our services, `SSL` communication still does not work.
-We can confirm that by sending a HTTPS request to our demo service.
+Even though we published the proxy port `443` and it is configured to forward traffic to our services, `SSL` communication still does not work.
+We can confirm that by sending an HTTPS request to our demo service.

 ```bash
 eval $(docker-machine env node-1)